fusefactory/openfuse/_posts/2018-04-19-ofxDepthStream.md

 Anticipating future use and the possibility to use different depth-sensors in the same project, this has turned into a [device-agnostic tool-set](https://github.com/fusefactory/ofxDepthStream) for using depth sensor image-streams streamed over a network.

-### Installing Ubuntu
+### Building a sample application on the orbbec
-The first step was getting the Orbbec Persee “to work”.
+The first step was to set up the build tools on the Orbbec Persee.
 Initial attempts to create applications for the Android operating system that comes pre-installed on the Persee proved very complicated.
 A lot of people on Orbbec’s official forum also seemed to suggest that it’s better to install Ubuntu on the Persee, so that’s what I ended up doing.

-### Building a sample application on the orbbec
 Having Orbbec's Ubuntu 16.04 image up and running on the persee, first I tried to build any of the example applications in the latest version of the Orbbec Astra SDK for Linux.
-Unfortunately I didn’t succeed and the documentation didn't provide any path forward, so next I tried Orbbec’s OpenNI SDK, with which I was finally able to build a functional application that gets a depth-image stream from the Persee’s sensor.
+Unfortunately I didn’t succeed and the documentation didn't provide any path forward so next I tried Orbbec’s OpenNI SDK, with which I was finally able to build a functional application that gets a depth-image stream from the Persee’s sensor.

 ### Network Transmitter/Receiver